 Staying Afloat Financially in the 21st Century

-After making your budget, you will write a brief essay about the difficulties you faced in making choices to have you budget balance.
-If you didn’t have difficulties, your essay should focus on why it was easy for you to make a balanced budget.
+Have students write a one-page essay explaining the difficulties or challenges they faced when making choices about their priorities and their $200 budget.
+If they didn’t have difficulties, their essay could focus on why it was easy for them to make those choices.

 Have students play the Kahoot Quiz associated with the Opportunity Cost video.
 Review their answers to ensure they understand the concepts presented in this lesson.

 Students will make a budget based on their actual monthly income.
 This income may come from jobs they do, gifts they receive, and any allowances given by their family.
 The budget must be a balanced budget.
 If they do not have any allowances or monetary gifts, give them a budget of $10 a day.
 Be sure they include basic expenses, such as movies, school lunches, snacks, etc. Also, require them to put a minimum of ten percent of their income into savings.

 Put students into small groups.
 Have each group create a short play or skit to perform for the class focused on the need for budgeting, how to develop a balanced budget, and how to follow their spending plan.
 (Option: Have them create posters to hang in the class, library, or hallway showing the importance of budgeting.)